About Us

 Growth through Experience

-Anna has been a practicing dog trainer for eight years, working in the beginning with pet care clients on accessibility, management, and behavior change strategies for dogs who pull during walks.
-Working through behavior plans for reactivity cases prompted a clearer understanding that not all change is effective through teaching operant behavior.
-Sometimes dogs need emotional support and nervous system regulation.
+Anna has been a practicing dog trainer for nine years, working in the beginning with pet care clients on accessibility, management, and behavior change strategies for dogs who pull a lot, perform predation behaviors, or can be “reactionary” during walks.

-*Anna retains case supervision from an IAABC certified CDBC consultancy on any cases involving existing behavior with potential to cause harm to the dog or to others, in the event that such cases are not directly referred out.
+*Saga Dog Behavior retains case supervision from either a DVM DACVB, or IAABC certified CDBC consultancy on any cases involving existing behavior with potential to cause harm to the dog or to others, in the event that such cases are not directly referred out.

 About Family Dog Mediation®